 Our day with My Vip Tour was easily the most fun I have ever had at the parks in that, despite my ability to plan and organize a smooth park day, it was so nice to turn that responsibility over to another person.
 I got to have fun with my family by turning off that invisible mental load of needing to know what we were doing next and how to maximize our time.

-Read my guide on everything you need to know before hiring a private tour: Disney verses the private companies, cost, and what to expect.
+Read my guide on everything you need to about these extra Fast Passes, Disney verses the private VIP tour companies, cost, and what to expect.